Ahmad-Zahradeen-Tahir/react-calculator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## About
-This calculator app provides a smooth UI and multiple features such as addition, subtraction, multiplication, division and modulus function for its user
+This calculator app provides a smooth UI and multiple features such as addition, subtraction, multiplication and division for its user